wemake-services/wemake-python-styleguide/docs/pages/glossary.rst

   rule
     Some decision that we have made regarding our ``python`` code.

-    Rules can say how we do thing or how we do not do things.
+    Rules can say how we do things or how we do not do things.
     Each rule is represented with a :term:`violation`.

   plugin